Oils (and other fluids) for the Gen4 Jimny JB/JC74

 Manual transmission oil

 It’s a relatively simple and oldschool 5 speed manual transmission, so not super critical on fluid choice here.
-Interestingly Suzuki’s workshop manual recommends Suzuki Gear Oil 75W but then they give a viscosity charge for 75W-80.
+Interestingly Suzuki’s workshop manual recommends Suzuki Gear Oil 75W but then they give a viscosity chart for 75W-80.
 Seems to shift nice and fine with the 70W-75 in it and no changes in noise or appreciable metal in the oil.

 I think people under-change manual transmission fluids, they cop a beating in something where you’re perpetually rowing the gears so for me this is a once-every-2-years at a minimum.
 Reality is it’s done when I do the transfer case, which I generally do after a lot of heavy 4wding, so more frequently than every 2 years.